 Day 6: Check Out the Famous Cliffs of Moher

-These iconic cliffs are represent the rugged west Ireland coastline, and they are a famous spot for visitors!
+You absolutely can’t miss visiting the famous Cliffs of Moher! iconic cliffs are located on the rugged west Ireland coastline, and they are a famous spot for visitors!
 They are a few hours drive from the Dingle area, so getting up fairly early will ensure you arrive and get your tickets for the Cliffs of Moher around lunch time – giving you plenty of time to explore the area and take in the views!
 If you have some time, you could also explore the nearby caves as well.

 Tonight, you could stay in the small town of Doolin, or start to make you way back to Dublin (depending on if your flight leaves from Dublin and at what time).
 But if you are up for it you could go all the way to Galway.
 Galway is a bigger city and is known for it’s music!
 If you have an extra day, then definitely check out Galway.